diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/pipeline_partitioning.md

 might be able to just use Background Migrations, and PostgreSQL will be smart enough to move rows between partitions.

-### Storing partitions metadata in the database
+## Storing partitions metadata in the database

 In order to build an efficient mechanism that will be responsible for creating new partitions, and to implement time decay we want to introduce a partitioning metadata table, called `ci_partitions`.
 In that table we would store metadata about all the logical partitions, with many pipelines per partition.
 We may need to store a range of pipeline ids per logical partition.
-Using it we will be able to find the `partition_id` number for a given pipeline id and we will also find information about which logical partitions are “active” or “archived”, which will help us to implement a time-decay pattern using database declarative partitioning.
+Using it we will be able to find the `partition_id` number for a given pipeline ID and we will also find information about which logical partitions are “active” or “archived”, which will help us to implement a time-decay pattern using database declarative partitioning.